sofragment/solta/README.md

 ---
 ## features 🛠️

-•	**agent-based architecture**: build modular ai systems like a pro (or at least fake it convincingly).
+•	**agent-based architecture**: build modular ai systems like a pro (or at least fake it convincingly). solta’s agents are like little workers you can boss around—register tools, handle events, and let them do all the heavy lifting while you sit back and pretend you’re in charge.

-•	**ollama api integration**: plug and play with your favorite model (or whichever one you can afford).
+•	**ollama api integration**: plug and play with your favorite model (or whichever one your wallet approves of). solta makes chatting with ai as easy as ordering takeout—minus the delivery fee.

-•	**standardized structure**: because an organized project is a happy project.
+•	**project structure**: a standardized structure: because an organized project is a happy project. solta keeps things clean and modular so you won’t accidentally end up with `finalfinal2_thisone_pleasework.py`. everything has its place, and no one gets lost.

-•	**tool system**: give your agents superpowers (tools, capes, whatever floats your boat).
+•	**tool system**: give your agents superpowers (tools, capes, whatever floats your boat). need your agent to store stuff, fetch data, or calculate the square root of pi? tools make it happen. solta makes adding custom tools stupidly easy so you can give your agents the skills they need.

-•	**decorator-based commands**: easy-to-use syntax so you can focus on the fun stuff.
+•	**decorator-based commands**: easy-to-use syntax so you can focus on the fun stuff. want to add functionality without drowning in boilerplate? just slap a decorator on it and watch the magic happen. decorators keep your code clean, your functionality sharp, and your sanity intact (mostly).

+**tl;dr**: solta gives you the building blocks to make ai agents that actually do stuff, whether that’s automating tasks, answering questions, or just making your life feel a little cooler. it’s flexible, powerful, and probably better organized than your sock drawer. :>

 ---
 ## what solta isn’t 🛑